-The Health Board is responsible for the delivery of health care services to more than 700,000 people across the six counties of north Wales (Anglesey, Gwynedd, Conwy, Denbighshire, Flintshire and Wrexham).
-We are also responsible, in partnership, for improving the health and wellbeing of local people, programmes, such as our successful vaccination programmes and school health activity.
+The Health Board is responsible for the delivery of health care services to more than 700,000 people living in North Wales (Anglesey, Gwynedd, Conwy, Denbighshire, Flintshire and Wrexham).
+We are also responsible in partnership for improving the health and wellbeing of local people - for example through public health and lifestyle programmes such as our successful vaccination programmes and school health activity.